21 Ways you can use Amazon Alexa for the elderly

 If you have an Audible subscription, you can have Alexa play your audiobooks for you.
 Just say: “Alexa, play the Audible book ‘Moby Dick'”!

-Alexa can even read Kindle books.
+Also, Alexa can read Kindle books.
 Say, “Alexa, play the Kindle book ‘The Odyssey’” and Alexa will read the book for free.

 You have several additional commands that give you more control over Alexa as she reads: